robbueck/arcnumt/README.md

-A pipeline including a collection of scripts used to analyse NUMTs discovered in whole genome paired read data. flanking_region_analysis.py is a script used to calculate match ratios with archaic genomes of a specific genomic region. numt_stats.py is a script to calculate various statistics for discovered NUMTs.
+A pipeline including a collection of scripts used to analyse NUMTs discovered in whole genome paired read data. flanking_region_analysis.py is a script used to calculate match ratios with archaic genomes of a specific genomic region. numt_stats.py is a script to calculate various statistics for discovered NUMTs. mito_variance.py is a script to calculate pariwise differences between all sequences of an alignment.

 Required resources
 ------------------